fzampirolli/mctest/README.md

 7) Use of blockchain to validate exams, history and other features;

-8) Inclusion of facial recognition in the QR Code of the exams.
+8) Inclusion of facial recognition in the QR Code of the exams;

+9) Improve of Item Response Theory;

+10) Use Markdown to describe questions and send exams or activities to students.
 ---
 ### Versions